wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-webhooks-connectors/includes/3-exercise-outgoing-webhooks.md

 message.text = `Echo ${incoming.text}`;
 ```

-This code simply echos the string entered in the message back to Microsoft Teams that will be added in a reply to the message that triggered the webhook.
+This code simply echoes the string entered in the message back to Microsoft Teams that will be added in a reply to the message that triggered the webhook.

 Let's update this code to add some real functionality.
 When a user @mentions the bot, if they enter the name of a known planet of our solar system, it will respond with an adaptive card that displays details of the planet.